dumptcp/golangwebserver/README.md

 # Golang Web Server

-Fast golang webserver. run a few commands, and your site is live.
+A fast static file server written in Golang (Fiberv3/gofiber.io). run a few commands, and your site is live.

 ---